nicosResearchAndDevelopment/nrd-GAIAboX/DIY/README.md

 #### Fold it

-...in a way you think it result in a box-like-thingy at the end.
+...in a way you think it results in a box-like-thingy at the end.

 #### Stick it